top of page

 In a nutshell

-The Disability Act of 2010 serves as a cornerstone in promoting equality, accessibility, and non-discrimination for individuals with disabilities.
+The Equality Act of 2010 serves as a cornerstone in promoting equality, accessibility, and non-discrimination for individuals with disabilities.
 Its recognition and protection of the rights of individuals with assistance dogs have significantly contributed to fostering a more inclusive society.

 By acknowledging the importance of assistance dogs and mandating equal access in public places and accommodation services, this Act upholds the dignity and autonomy of people with disabilities and ensures they can navigate the world with their essential companions by their side.